EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 RPCS3 comes with a nifty auto-map feature that makes setting up multiplayer a breeze.
 To set up multiplayer, you simply need to enable the additional ports.

+**Note:** If you are in Desktop Mode, make sure that Steam is open.

 1. Open RPCS3
 2. Open the `Pads` menu in the `Settings`
 3. For each controller you are using for Player 2, 3, 4, etc, click the respective tab